 All runners must complete a compulsory gear check prior to race day - we will have an online record of all gear checks completed and you will not be permitted to run without having done this check.
 No check, no bib, no run.

 Gear checks will be performed by Wild Earth staff either in-store or via Skype for interstate or overseas runners.
 To book a gear check appointment please contact Wild Earth:

 Get the app: MAPS.ME

-The WECH50 course will be saved as a bookmark in the app, and will be visible on the map as a PURPLE LINE.
+The WECH50 course will be saved as a bookmark in the app, and will be visible on the map as an ORANGE LINE.
 There are also several other markers visible on the map:

 To view information about any of the course markers click on them and information will show up on the bottom of the screen.

 To view your location on the map click on the left-most symbol in the bottom navigation bar - the map will zoom in on your location, shown by a blue arrow.
 As you move your location moves with you - which is useful for navigation if you are on the course and unsure of the direction you should be going.

 To get your location coordinates at any time, first click on your location arrow and then swipe up on the "My Position" text.
 You will then be able to view latitude and longitude coordinates - this will be useful if you are lost or injured and need to provide your location to event personnel.